Skip to main content

 ConfigurationDescription

-Entity TypeSelect the entities you wish to include by highlighting and double clicking on an individual entity to move it to the selected table (table on the right) or by highlighting a range of entities and selecting the "Move" button.
-All entities within the selected table will form part of the broadcast.
+Entity TypeSelect the entities to include by double-clicking an individual entity to move it to the Selected table, or by highlighting a range and selecting Move.
+All entities in the Selected table form part of the broadcast.

-Delete Existing DataCheckbox, if checked indicates that all data for the selected configuration elements (entities) will be deleted from the selected target before the broadcast data is applied.
+Delete Existing DataCheckbox.
+If checked, all data for the selected entities will be deleted from the target before the broadcast data is applied.

-Broadcast DelaySet a specific time period, if necessary to delay this predefined broadcast when it is being broadcasted.
-The period specified here will only be triggered after this predefined broadcast has been broadcasted using the data broadcaster.
+Broadcast DelaySet a specific time period to delay this predefined broadcast when it is submitted via the Data Broadcaster.
+The delay period only takes effect after the broadcast has been submitted.

 Predefined Broadcast - Override Tab

 The Override tab allows for advanced overrides of Entity Distribution Details by the Predefined Broadcast.
-This will not be described in this guide.
+This provides fine-grained control over how specific entity types are distributed and is intended for advanced use cases.

-After configuring all the above 3 tabs, select Save to complete creating the new Predefined Broadcast.
+After configuring all three tabs, select Save to complete creating the new Predefined Broadcast.

 Regional Predefined Broadcast

-Certain entities have region or location-based configurations such as product, menu, roles, tender and more.
+Certain entities have region or location-based configurations - for example, product, menu, roles, tender and more.
 These entities would have been configured only for a particular region or location.
-However, when the usual broadcasts are done, even the entities that are not a part of that region or location are broadcasted, which in turn broadcasts a large amount of unnecessary data to that device.
+However, when the usual broadcasts are done, even the entities that are not part of that region or location are broadcasted, which broadcasts a large amount of unnecessary data to that device.

-A parent region is set to All Regions with UK and US as its Child Regions.
-Tenders are configured in the Tender Maintenace separately for UK and US regions.
-A new device is set up in the UK region and requires the Tenders that are configured only for the UK region to be broadcasted.
-However, this cannot be done by broadcasting the Tender entity to the new device in the UK region, as it will broadcast all the US tender configurations as well, which is unnecessary data for the device in the UK region.
+Example scenario: A parent region is set to All Regions with UK and US as its Child Regions.
+Tenders are configured in Tender Maintenance separately for UK and US regions.
+A new device is set up in the UK region and requires only the UK Tenders to be broadcasted.
+However, broadcasting the Tender entity to the new device in the UK region will also broadcast all the US Tender configurations - which is unnecessary data for that device.

 Predefined Broadcast - Details Tab

-In the Details tab of the Predefined Broadcast Maintenance application, there are special entities that can be selected for Regional Broadcasting.
+In the Details Tab of the Predefined Broadcast Maintenance application, there are special entities available for Regional Broadcasting.

-Following are the entities that can be selected to broadcast the entities by Region:
+The following entities can be selected to broadcast configuration by Region:

 • Location by Region